thirstyape/Easy-Logger/README.md

 **Adding A Custom Logging Endpoint**

 The system also supports adding your own logging endpoints that will run with the built-in ones.
-This is done by using ```ILogger```.
+This is done by using ```ILoggerEndpoint```.

 The sample tester class.

 ```
-public class ConsoleLogger : ILogger
+public class ConsoleLogger : ILoggerEndpoint
 {
     public ConsoleLogger(ILoggingConfiguration loggingConfiguration)
     {